 It is expected that intrinsic structures in galaxies are reflected by their morphological and kinematic properties, but possibly in a non-linear way.
 In this section, we discuss the relation between galaxies classified by our kinematic method and their global morphological and kinematic properties.

-Figure \ref{fig:TNG50basic} shows the relations between some basic properties (stellar half-mass radius $r_{\rm e}$, global rotation $K_{\rm rot}=\langle v_\phi^2/v^2 \rangle$ \citep{Sales2010}, and star formation rate, SFR hereafter) and the mass fractions of kinematic structures (see \reffig{fig:TNG100basic} for TNG100 galaxies in appendix \ref{appendix}).
+Figure \ref{fig:TNG50basic} shows some basic properties: stellar half-mass radius $r_{\rm e}$, global rotation $K_{\rm rot}$ \citep{Sales2010}, star formation rate (SFR hereafter), and the mass fractions of kinematic structures (see \reffig{fig:TNG100basic} for TNG100 galaxies in appendix \ref{appendix}). $K_{\rm rot}=\langle v_\phi^2/v^2 \rangle$, where $v_\phi$ and $v$ are the cylindrical rotation velocity and total velocity, respectively, quantifies the relative importance of cylindrical rotation.
 Each data point is coloured by the mass fraction of its spheroid, bulge, and halo, respectively, from top to bottom.
 Clearly, galaxies with different kinematic structures have very different properties.
 This is a confirmation of the bounty of both the galaxy formation model underlying TNG50 as well as our kinematically-motivated stellar decomposition method.
 The galaxies that are dominated by spheroidal structures (red points in the top panels) generally have relatively compact morphologies, quiescent SF and weak rotation.
 The blue points, mainly corresponding to galaxies dominated by kinematic disks, are generally extended galaxies with active SF and strong rotation, that preferentially populate the low-mass end ($M_{\rm s} < 10^{10.6} M_\odot$) of the distribution.